Chizz98/LettuceSee/README.md

 ```

 ### Anaconda
-There is no dedicated lettucesee installation for anaconda, if you do want to
+There is no dedicated lettuceSee installation for anaconda, if you do want to
 install the package within anaconda the following method is recommended:
 First create a new environment following the [anaconda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands).
 Activate your fresh environment and install pip: